6 min read

 • Focus on the client’s advancement toward a set goal

-• Work with your clients on the blockages they encounter towards their goals
+• Work with your clients on the blockages they encounter toward their goals

-• Create optimal action plans for your clients to achieve their purpose, no matter the area of their life they want to work on
+• Create optimal action plans for your clients to achieve their purpose, no matter what area of their life they want to work on

 Average salary per year: $52,054